Background and History

 2021: Tier 1 Final Environmental Impact Statement

-On July 16, 2021, the Arizona Department of Transportation and Federal Highways Administration released the Tier 1 Final Environmental Impact Statement (FEIS).
-The FEIS now identifies TWO possible Preferred Alternatives, the route through Avra Valley AND the route that co-locates I-11 with I-19 and I-10 through the Tucson region.
-There is currently a 30-day public comment period for the FEIS, with public comments due on August 16, 2021.
+The Record of Decision followed a public comment period that began on July 16, 2021 when the Arizona Department of Transportation and Federal Highways Administration released the Tier 1 Final Environmental Impact Statement (FEIS) for public review.
+The FEIS identified two possible Preferred Alternatives, the route through Avra Valley AND the route that co-locates I-11 with I-19 and I-10 through the Tucson region.
+There was a 30-day public comment period for the FEIS, with public comments due on August 16, 2021.